 Helping your children take an interest in cooking and baking is a good thing when you teach them to cook.
 Not only will they learn an important lifelong lesson of being self-reliant when it comes to meal preparation, but you can help teach them other valuable lessons as well when you encourage your children to cook.
 It can also serve to help tighten family bonds.

 Cooking and baking require measuring.
 Sometimes, you need to adjust recipes and work with fractions, which is a great way to sharpen their mathematic skills.

 Learning to cook and bake can build confidence when your child masters, perhaps, a favorite recipe.
 Praise that acquired new skill and watch that child exceeding beyond your expectations as he or she wants to make something more complicated or learn more.
 You might even have a budding chef in your midst.

-Do not criticize only suggest when a mistake is made, otherwise, you will discourage them from wanting to continue if you hope to teach them to cook.
+Do not criticize children only suggest when a mistake is made, otherwise, you will discourage them from wanting to continue if you hope to teach them to cook.
 Everyone makes mistakes so just be patient with the extra dishes, tasting spoons, or the coating of flour now on your floor or any accidental spills!
 This is a valuable lesson for you in gaining patience just as much as it is for your child.